 Coperto?
 Tip?
 Bread Charge?
 What?

 When I go to a restaurant, I always add up all the items using the menu.
-Remember, the ‘coperto’ has been illegal for about two years.
+Remember, the ‘coperto’ has been illegal in Rome for several years.
 The bread charge is usually included in the ‘coperto’ charge.
 If you do not want bread, tell them and the bread charge and/or coperto should not appear on your bill.
 If it is, and you prefer not to bother arguing over the €1.50-€2.00, just consider it as the gratuity and leave nothing further.
 This is usually my practice as waiters get decent salaries and do not depend on tips.
-One usually rounds up to the nearest euro or two.
+One usually rounds up to the nearest Euro or two.
 If they illegally included the coperto in order to get an extra buck, I refrain from rounding up whatsoever.
+Keep in mind that the waiter does not take home the tip.
+The restaurant usually keeps it as well.

 The Mafia Influence…